zsotroav/plushies/spec.md

 ## About
-Plush Monsters' fight club is a basic command-line turn-based battle system emulator made as the big homework for the "Basics of Programming 2" course.
+Plush Monsters' Fight Club is a basic command-line turn-based battle system emulator made as the big homework for the "Basics of Programming 2" course.

 ## Definitions